The volume-preserving Willmore flow: Preliminaries

 If we choose $H\defeq L^2(\diff \mu_f)$, by the explicit form of the $L^2$-gradients (see \Cref{lem:first Vari V and W} below), the divergence theorem and the fact that $\partial \Sigma=\emptyset$, this definition coincides with the flow in \eqref{eq:VpWF} with Lagrange multiplier $\lambda$ as in \eqref{eq:deflambda}.
 In particular, $\lambda$ does not contain any derivatives of the curvature and is therefore of lower order compared to the leading term $-\Delta H$ in \eqref{eq:VpWF}. {This will significantly simply the analysis of $\lambda$ later on.}

 Despite that, the flow equation \eqref{eq:VpWF} is still a \emph{quasilinear, degenerate parabolic} PDE of 4\textsuperscript{th} order which is \emph{nonlocal} due to the Lagrange multiplier.
-Hence, even the question of short time existence and uniqueness is not standard.
-However, as $\lambda$ is of lower order, for smooth initial data one can show the following local well-posedness. \begin{prop} Let $f_0\colon\Sigma\to\R^3$ be a smooth immersion.
-Then there exists $T\in (0,\infty]$ and a unique, nonextendable smooth solution $f\colon[0,T)\times \Sigma\to\R^3$ of the volume-preserving Willmore flow with initial datum $f(0)=f_0$. \end{prop} \begin{proof} This can be obtained by mimicking the proof of the short time existence for the Willmore flow in \cite[Section 3.1]{KSLectureNotes}.
-The ansatz is to write the solution as a normal graph over the initial datum, which reduces the problem to a strictly parabolic equation, and then use an appropriate fixed-point argument in parabolic H\"older spaces, see also the proof of \Cref{lem:LojaAsymStabil} below. \end{proof} Note that if only Sobolev regularity of the initial datum is given, the involved contraction estimates can become significantly more complicated, see \cite{RuppSpener} for a related flow of curves.
+Hence, even short time existence and uniqueness is not immediate.
+However, as $\lambda$ is of lower order, for smooth initial data one can show the following local well-posedness result by using an appropriate fixed-point argument in parabolic H\"older spaces, see for instance \cite[Section 7]{MR2164924} and \cite[Section 3.1]{KSLectureNotes}. \begin{prop} Let $f_0\colon\Sigma\to\R^3$ be a smooth immersion.
+Then there exist $T\in (0,\infty]$ and a unique, nonextendable smooth solution $f\colon[0,T)\times \Sigma\to\R^3$ of the volume-preserving Willmore flow with initial datum $f(0)=f_0$. \end{prop}

-An important property of the volume-preserving Willmore flow is the following \emph{parabolic scaling}, which directly follows from the scaling behavior of the geometric quantities. \begin{remark} If $f\colon [0,T)\times \Sigma\to\R^3$ is a volume-preserving Willmore flow, then for any $\rho>0$ the family of immersions
+An important property of the volume-preserving Willmore flow is the following \emph{parabolic scaling}, which directly follows from the scaling behavior of the geometric quantities.